 NATIONAL POSTAL WORKER DAY

-National Postal Worker Day is observed annually on July 1st.
-This is a day to appreciate and thank the numerous men and women that work consistently and diligently to help us send and receive all of our mail and packages.
+National Postal Worker Day on July 1st recognizes postal workers all across the nation and encourages us to show our appreciation.
+Thank the numerous men and women who work consistently and diligently to deliver all of our mail.
 These employees suffer some of the harshest working conditions, yet continue to persevere six days a week.

 NATIONAL POSTAL WORKER DAY HISTORY